ad-si/RosettaGit/content/tasks/4-rings_or_4-squares_puzzle.md

       END
 ```

+Output:
-Output: not in a neat order because the first variable is not determined first.
+(Not in a neat order because the first variable is not determined first.)

 ```txt
 The Four Rings puzzle, over 1 to 7.
 Distinct values only.
   7  2  6  1  3  5  4
   7  3  2  5  1  4  6